 MGMT 538 Communicating

-Explore and implement various approaches to oral, written, and other forms of communication.
+Explore and implement various approaches to oral, written, and other forms of management-based communication.
 [1.5 Credits]

 MGMT 539 Ethics

 Study methods of ethical analysis and apply them in analyzing and developing action plans that ensure ethical practice.
 [1.5 Credits]

 MGMT 540 Systems